Marine-Science-and-Technology-Lab/SurfZone-DataViewer/README.md

 Data were collected continuously for 600 or 1200 seconds at constant experimental conditions.
 Each of these long records is referred to as a **Trial**, and contains several repeated transits or realizations of the surf zone transit.
 Each individual transit is termed a **Sub-Trial**.
 Each trial is saved as a single data structure, named as 'VT###_Consolidated_TS.mat' (Phase 1) or 'MT###_Consolidated_TS.mat' (phase 2).
 Each trial in turn contains between 3 and 12 “sub-trials,” which are nominally replications of one another.

 The format of the data structure is proprietary, using MATLAB timeseries objects to leverage the many object functions (plot, interpolate, split, etc) available for this datatype.
-Figure 1 depicts the X-location for Trial MT044, consisting of five sub-trials.
+Figure 1 depicts the X- and Y- velocities for Trial MT044, consisting of five sub-trials.
 Each sub-trial is indicated by a colored portion of the continuous 600-second acquisition.
 The division of each master run into sub-trials is automatically handled by the GUI, using event markers (shown as filled red circles) that indicate the moment that the MQS begins moving.

  ![GUI Snapshot](imgs/Fig1.png?raw=true "Example time-history")

-*Figure 1.* Example of X position of the robot as functions of time.
+*Figure 1.* Example of X and Y velicities of the robot as functions of time.
 Five sub-trials can be seen in the single 600-second time record, each highlighted as a colored trace.

 ---